 5.4.1.2.2.3 UE successfully authenticates network

-If the SNN check is successful and procedures for handling of the EAP-request/AKA'-challenge message specified in IETF RFC 5448 [31] are successful, the UE shall generate KAUSF, KSEAF, and KAMF as described in 3GPP TS 33.501 [16] and shall send an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [31].
+If the SNN check is successful and procedures for handling of the EAP-request/AKA'-challenge message specified in IETF RFC 5448 [31] are successful, the UE shall generate KAUSF, KSEAF, and KAMF as described in 3GPP TS 33.501 [16], shall establish a new partial native 5GS security context identified by the ngKSI value received in the AUTHENTICATION REQUEST message transporting the EAP-request/AKA'-challenge message, shall store the KAMF in the new partial native 5GS security context, and shall send an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [31].

 If the EAP-request/AKA'-challenge message contains AT_RESULT_IND attribute, the UE may include AT_RESULT_IND attribute in the EAP-response/AKA'-challenge message.